CSEA-IITB/Assignment/README.md

 ## Task 3
 I just received this [funny audio](task3/challenge.mp3) but I suspect that there's something hidden in it.
 Can you find out its' secret for me?

+Since we were asked for it 😛 -
+**Hint** : How many kinds of different phrases does the audio clip have?
+Is that in any manner related to computers?
+And have you heard of ASCII?